bitmax-exchange/api-doc/README.md

     orderQty     string       "3.5"
     orderType    string       "limit"         currently we only support limit order side         string       "buy"           buy or sell
+    postOnly     boolean      true            Optional, if true, the order will either be posted to the limit order book or be cancelled, i.e. the order cannot take liquidity; default value is false

 Each request should contain a unique identifier `coid`. `coid` is no more than 32-charaters and consists of only lower case characters (`a-z`), upper case characters (`A-Z`) and digits (`0-9`).